Climate change in Australia: Melbourne

 Sea levels are projected to rise between 0.37 cm and 0.59 cm at Williamstown (the closest covered point) by 2090.
 At the higher end of this scale areas in and around Melbourne would be impacted.
 With some of the most vulnerable areas being the Docklands development and several marinas and berths in Port Phillip.
-Melbourne's climate will become similar in terms of total rainfall and average temperature to that of Dubbo today, with temperatures warming between 0.9° and 3.8° and total annual rainfall falling between -10% and -4% by 2090.
+Melbourne's climate will become similar in terms of total rainfall and average temperature to that of Dubbo today, with temperatures warming between 0.9° and 3.8° and total annual rainfall falling between –10% and –4% by 2090.
 Rainfall patterns will also change with 20% less rainfall predicted during spring in 2050, which may impact the severity of summer bushfires.

 The increases in temperature and decrease in rainfall will have a series of follow on effects on the city, including a possible 35% reduction in trees in Melbourne by 2040.
 And more frequent ambulance callouts and more deaths due to heatwaves.
-Climate change will cost Melbourne City $12.6bn by 2050.
+Climate change will cost Melbourne City $12.6bn by 2050 and be closer to Wangaratta's climate.